Honest Product Review: italki

 Here you can find the HOME option which allows you to head back to the home page at any time.

-Then the next 3 options are related to finding paid teachers (we cover these three in more detail down below): PROFESSIONAL LESSONS, INFORMAL TUTORING and INSTANT TUTORING.
+Then the next 2 options are related to finding paid teachers (we cover these in more detail down below): PROFESSIONAL LESSONS or INFORMAL TUTORING (INSTANT TUTORING is no longer an option available).
 These options are one of the core functions of Italki, namely to connect you with qualified professionals who can help you learn Spanish.

 The ARTICLES option is the blog for Italki where people write articles about language learning.
 The articles about Spanish are available here.

 Finally, you have the COMMUNITY option, which we cover in detail below.
 This is where you will meet and interact with other language learners around the world.

 The next section of the Italki dashboard is the upper right ADMINISTRATIVE MENU:

 A. Going from left to right, the first option is a Search Box. option to find other people.
 If you know a friend is on Italki you can search for them here.
 You may also just ask the person to send you their user name or Italki URL.

 B. The next option is Post represented by the box with the pencil here: